ChristopherFH/V-Play-2D-Run-N-Gun/README.md

 ## Project Structure
 assets are splitted in serveral folders:
-- audio (for sounds)
+- audio: contains sounds
-- font (for custom fonts)
+- font: contains custom fonts
-- img (images and spritesheets) splitted in:
+- img: contains images and spritesheets like
     - background
     - clouds
     - hud
     - tiles

 the source code is split into serveral parts (some parts are in the wrong folders but due to refactoring issues we were not able to move them properly into different folders):
--   scenes: containing the three different scenes of the game (menu, highscore, game) and the HUD elements they need
+-   scenes: contains the three different scenes of the game (menu, highscore, game) and the HUD elements they need
--   entities: containing all elements which are spawned dynamically in the game (ground elements should be there too but refactoring broke the android build)
+-   entities: contains all elements which are spawned dynamically in the game (ground elements should be there too but refactoring broke the android build)
--   common: basically all items which are managing some part of the game (clouds, ground, data storing, etc.)
+-   common: contains all items which are managing some part of the game (clouds, ground, data storing, etc.)

 ## Responsibilities